Proletaradactyl/chelsey-hockett-for-congress/README.md

 - **index.html** – Homepage with hero, about preview, and key platforms
 - **about.html** – Full biography, background, and candidate story
 - **issues.html** – Detailed issue positions with expandable accordion
+- **blog.html** - For rerouting traffic from social media posts that need to provide more details

 ## Styling